-- 9.1 LICENSEE agrees that it will designate the LICENSED GOODS AND SERVICES in a manner as specified from time to time in writing with twomonths written notice by LICENSOR to indicate the rights of LICENSOR in the LICENSED MARKS, including registration status of the LICENSED MARKS and that the services am provided pursuant to license.
-Initially, LICENSEE shall designate the LICENSED GOODS AND SERVICES u set forth in Attachment G. The terms of this provision shall apply to all marketing and publicity materials, including brochures. advertisements, letterhead, and printed or readable text materials, and shall not apply to business signage and business cards.
-Further, in the event of a change of status, LICENSEE shall havo six months after notification to use its pro-existing supply of such materials and to transition to materials bearing the current status. - 9.2 The LICENSED MARKS must be used with the additional designators "España, S.A.," "España," "España Seguros," or "España Seguros, S.A." as follows:

-M. D. ANDERSON INTERNATIONAL - ESPAÑA M. D. ANDERSON INTERNATIONAL - ESPAÑA, S.A.
-M. D. ANDBRSON INTERNATIONAL RADIOTHERAPY-ESPAÑA
+- 9.1 LICENSEE agrees that it will designate the LICENSED GOODS AND SERVICES in a manner as specified from time to time in writing with two-months written notice by LICENSOR to indicate the rights of LICENSOR in the LICENSED MARKS, including registration status of the LICENSED MARKS and that the services are provided pursuant to license.
+Initially, LICENSEE shall designate the LICENSED GOODS AND SERVICES as set forth in Attachment G. The terms of this provision shall apply to all marketing and publicity materials, including brochures, advertisements, letterhead, and printed or readable text materials, and shall not apply to business signage and business cards.
+Further, in the event of a change of status, LICENSEE shall have six months after notification to use its pre-existing supply of such materials and to transition to materials bearing the current status. - 9.2 The LICENSED MARKS must be used with the additional designators "España, S.A.," "España," "España Seguros," or "España Seguros, S.A." as follows: - M. D. ANDERSON INTERNATIONAL ESPAÑA - M. D. ANDERSON INTERNATIONAL ESPAÑA, S.A. - M. D. ANDERSON INTERNATIONAL RADIOTHERAPY-ESPAÑA

-M. D. ANDERSON INTERNATIONAL RADIOTHERAPY-ESPAÑA, S.A.
-M. D. ANDERSON INTERNATIONAL - ESPAÑA SEGUROS M. D. ANDERSON INTERNATIONAL - ESPAÑA SEGUROS, S.A.
+- M. D. ANDERSON INTERNATIONAL RADIOTHERAPY-ESPAÑA, S.A. - M. D. ANDERSON INTERNATIONAL ESPAÑA SEGUROS - M. D. ANDERSON INTERNATIONAL ESPAÑA SEGUROS, S.A.